Reese Witherspoon: 1991–2000: Early work and breakthrough

 Witherspoon attended an open casting call in 1991 for The Man in the Moon, intending to audition for a bit part; but instead was cast for the lead role of Dani Trant, a 14-year-old country girl who falls in love for the first time with her 17-year-old neighbor.
+The film takes place in her native State of Louisiana.
 According to The Guardian, her performance made an early impression.
 Film critic Roger Ebert commented, "Her first kiss is one of the most perfect little scenes I've ever seen in a movie."
 For her role, Witherspoon was nominated for a Young Artist Award, in the category of Best Young Actress.
 Later that year, she made her television debut role in Wildflower with Patricia Arquette.
 In 1992, Witherspoon appeared in the television film Desperate Choices: To Save My Child, portraying a critically ill young girl.

 In 1993, Witherspoon played a young wife, Nonnie Parker, in the CBS miniseries Return to Lonesome Dove, appeared in the Disney film A Far Off Place, and had a minor role in Jack the Bear, which garnered her the Young Artist Award for Best Youth Actress Co-star.
 The next year, she had another leading role as Wendy Pfister in the 1994 film S.F.W., directed by Jefery Levy.
 In 1996, Witherspoon starred in two major films: the thriller Fear alongside Mark Wahlberg, as Nicole Walker, a teenager who starts dating a man with obsessive tendencies, and the black-comedy thriller Freeway, alongside Kiefer Sutherland and Brooke Shields, in which she played Vanessa Lutz; a poor girl living in Los Angeles who encounters a serial killer on the way to her grandmother's home in Stockton.
 The film received positive reviews from critics; San Francisco Chronicle's Mick LaSalle wrote, "Witherspoon, who does a Texas accent, is dazzling, utterly believable in one extreme situation after the other."
 Witherspoon's performance won her the Best Actress Award at the Cognac Police Film Festival and helped establish her as a rising star.
 The production of the film also gave her significant acting experience; she said "Once I overcame the hurdle of that movie – which scared me to death – I felt like I could try anything."

 In 1998, Witherspoon had major roles in three films: Overnight Delivery, Pleasantville and Twilight.
 In Pleasantville, she starred with Tobey Maguire in a tale about 1990s teenage siblings who are magically transported into the setting of a 1950s television series.
 She portrayed Jennifer, the sister of Maguire's character who is mainly concerned about appearances, relationships and popularity.
 Her performance earned her praise and garnered her the Young Hollywood Award for Best Female Breakthrough Performance.
 Director Gary Ross applauded her efforts saying, "she commits to a character so completely and she understands comedy".